 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What does 'medical necessity' mean in the context of insurance claims?
+What is a medical necessity in the context of insurance claims?

 Open an interactive chat with Bash